DEI Training Topics: 5 Conversations Your Workforce Should Have - Senior Executive

 Lykins notes how training includes interactive breakout sessions like “Your Trusted People” where employees look at who is in their circle of trust to highlight how trust may be assigned based on who looks like them, which can help individuals to acknowledge their biases.
 “In interview training, we focus on why it’s critical to evaluate skills and competencies for the role rather than perceptions and how to share unbiased feedback on candidates for internal discussion,” she says.

-3. Cultural Competency
+4. Cultural Competency

 While cultural competence was originally used in healthcare settings, such training has gained credibility among business leaders across industries.
 Cultural competency is a tool that equips teams to work with people from different backgrounds by improving self-awareness of one’s own culture.
 This training can prevent offending others, both intentionally and accidentally.

-“When we talk about cultural competence, a fact sheet about different countries and a fact sheet about different communities is not enough to really train people,” says Ashley Blackmon, diversity, equity and belonging program manager at vertical farming company Plenty.
+“When we talk about cultural competence, a fact sheet about different countries and a fact sheet about different communities are not enough to really train people,” says Ashley Blackmon, diversity, equity, and belonging program manager at vertical farming company Plenty.
 While the company only operates in the U.S. at present, Blackmon notes that her team aspires to be a company that is global eventually, so leaders ensure that every team member is culturally competent and self-aware to check their own biases.

 “The core principles of leading organizational change apply to DEI work,” says Chase, who also founded an HR strategy and consulting firm, Diversity Way-Maker Consulting